Louise Mensch: As writer

 Mensch won a 'Young Poet of the Year' award in 1989, at the age of 18.
 Following a six-month internship at MTV Europe, she worked as a press officer with EMI Records and then as a marketing official for Sony Music.

-She went on to a long career writing novels in the chick lit fiction genre, publishing seventeen works in all – fifteen of which have appeared under her maiden name.
+Mensch went on to a career writing novels in the chick lit fiction genre, publishing seventeen works in all: fifteen of which have appeared under her maiden name.
 They sold a total of over two million copies.
 Her first novel, Career Girls, was published in 1995.
-Her sister Tilly has also published novels of that type.
 Mensch is an outspoken advocate of the genre, and has stated that it encourages girls to be ambitious.
 Before her run for parliament, she said: "There was so much sex in the first novel, I thought, there is no way I am ever going to be an MP.
 How will I get past the blue rinse brigade?"
 Reflecting further on her books, she stated: "All of them feature feminist heroines making it on their own.
 I simply couldn't write about some drippy Cinderella because I don't admire those women."